MadhbhavikaR/Oreilly-kata-mavericks/README.md

 ---

-# Introduction
+## Introduction

 In a world where travel has become an integral part of modern life, the journey towards creating the ultimate travel companion begins.

-Welcome to the solution architecture document for "The Road Warrior," where we embark on a quest to revolutionize the way travelers manage their trips.
+Welcome to the solution architecture document for *The Road Warrior* where we embark on a quest to revolutionize the way travelers manage their trips.

-In response to the dynamic needs for millions of users and the relentless pace of the travel industry, we envision a next-generation online trip management dashboard, a unified platform to effortlessly organize and access Airline, Car Rental, and Hotel reservations, whether it's from the comfort of their web browser or mobile device.
+In response to the dynamic needs for millions of users and the relentless pace of the travel industry, we envision a next-generation online trip management dashboard, a unified platform to effortlessly organize and access **Airline**, **Car Rental**, and **Hotel reservations**, whether it's from the comfort of their web browser or mobile device.

 The challenge before us is immense, with a user volume that demands peak performance, from real-time travel updates to intuitive reservation management, social sharing capabilities, in-depth analytical insights, seamless integration with existing travel systems, and maintaining high availability and performance.

-## Business Vision
+## Vision

 ### Requirements
 - [Link to Requirements](https://docs.google.com/document/d/1oqQZ03vWqVhqmomslqfp_W929GJDIGQ0cagaT6H0Oxw/edit?usp=sharing)